Harry F. Dahms

-Harry F. Dahms is Professor of Sociology and co-chair of the Committee on Social Theory at the University of Tennessee - Knoxville.
+Harry F. Dahms is a professor of sociology and director of the Center for Social Theory at the University of Tennessee - Knoxville.
+He is the editor of Current Perspectives in Social Theory, and director of the International Social Theory Consortium (ISTC).
 Dahms also is an associate editor of Basic Income Studies and Soundings.
 An Interdisciplinary Journal, and was a founding member of the editorial boards of The Newfound Press (an imprint of the University of Tennessee Libraries), as well as of Anthem Studies in the Political Sociology of Democracy, on whose board he continues to be.
 Since 2022, he has been a member of the AI Tennessee Initiative task force.

-Dahms' primary research and teaching areas are theoretical sociology (social, sociological, and critical theory), planetary sociology, globalization, political economy, social inequality, sociology of film (with emphasis on the science-fiction genre), artificial intelligence, and social justice.
-He is the editor of Current Perspectives in Social Theory, and director of the International Social Theory Consortium (ISTC).
+Dahms' primary research and teaching areas are theoretical sociology (classical and contemporary theory; social, sociological, and critical theory), planetary sociology, globalization, political economy, social inequality, sociology of film (with emphasis on the science-fiction genre), and artificial intelligence.

 Education and career

 Dahms obtained his master's degree in sociology, economics, and statistics in 1986 from the University of Konstanz, Germany, where he worked with Ralf Dahrendorf as research and teaching assistant and attended several seminars by Albrecht Wellmer.
 Dahms obtained his PhD in sociology in 1993 at The New School for Social Research in New York; the title of his dissertation was "The Entrepreneur in Western Capitalism: Schumpeter's Theory of Economic Development."
 Arthur J. Vidich was Dahms' dissertation supervisor, and Andrew Arato and José Casanova were committee members.
 Dahms also enrolled in seminars taught by Richard Bernstein, Robert Heilbroner, Agnes Heller, Eric Hobsbawm, Guy Oakes, and Claus Offe.

 Dahms started teaching at Florida State University in Tallahassee in fall 1993 and has been at the University of Tennessee - Knoxville since fall 2004.
 He was a visiting professor affiliated with the Center of European and North America Studies at the University of Göttingen, Germany (October 1999 until December 2000) and with the Department of Sociology at the University of Innsbruck, Austria (summer semester 2011 and 2012), where he also taught regular compact seminars between 2010 and 2019).